lynn-mikami/cofounder-sh/README.md

 > NOTE: We have added support for Deepseek!
 Simply run this command:
 >
-> ./cofounder.sh --model deepseek "Search for top 10 Influncers in AI Twitter"
+> ./cofounder.sh --model deepseek "Search for top 10 Influencers in AI Twitter"

 ---